HVLepage/cavep-unah/_docs/site-network/Huaper.md

 MH01 is located north-west of Huanta amongst the foothills lining the eastern flank of the Cachi valley.
 It is backed by a steep slope while the slope towards the river Cachi is gentler.

-The study site is situated within the manantial, on the edge of one of the larger lagoons towards the centre of the Huaper, where the water samples and water quality measurements were taken.
+Water samples and water quality measurements were taken from within the manantial on the first visit, from the edge of one of the larger lagoons towards the centre of the Huaper but, more recently, only at the outflow point.

-Discharge measurements were taken at the Huaper outflow but it should be noted that this is not an accurate measure of the natural discharge from the Huaper because –
+Discharge measurements have always been taken at the Huaper outflow but it should be noted that this is not an accurate measure of the natural discharge from the Huaper because –
 -it is a manmade outflow channel, artificially setting the outflow.
 -water may also be lost through subterranean flow.